 Capitec's A2.za/P-1.za national scale ratings reflect the bank's strong creditworthiness within the South African credit environment.
-These ratings also take into account its intrinsic financial strength and the moderate probability of systemic support if necessary.
+These ratings also take into account the bank's intrinsic financial strength and our assessment of a moderate probability of systemic support if necessary.